gilesknap/gphotos-sync/docs/tutorials/installation.rst

     $ CONFIG=$HOME/.config/gphotos-sync
     $ STORAGE=$HOME/My_photos_backup
-    $ docker run --rm -v $CONFIG:/config -v $STORAGE:/storage --net=host -it ghcr.io/gilesknap/gphotos-sync /storage
+    $ docker run --rm -v $CONFIG:/config -v $STORAGE:/storage -p 8080:8080 -it ghcr.io/gilesknap/gphotos-sync /storage

-The options --net=host -it are required for the first invocation only, so that the browser can find authentication service.
+The options ``-p 8080:8080 -it`` are required for the first invocation only, so that the browser can find authentication service.

 Note that the authentication flow uses a redirect url that sends authentication token back to the process.
 The default redirect is localhost:8080 and you can adjust the port with ``--port<PORT_NUMBER>``.
-The flow only accepts localhost for security reasons so the first run must always be done on a machine with a browser.
+The flow only allows localhost for security reasons so the first run must always be done on a machine with a browser.

-Note that if you are running on a NAS or other headless server you will first need to run locally so that you can do initial login flow with a browser.
+If you are running on a NAS or other headless server you will first need to run locally so that you can do initial login flow with a browser.
 Then copy <TARGET>/.gphotos.token to the server.
 For this first run you could use the following options so that no backup is performed: